soundio/sequence-json/README.md

 ## event

-An event is an array with a start `beat` and an event `type` as it's first two members.
-An event may contain extra data dependent on `type`.
+An event is an array with a start `beat` and an event `type` as it's first two members, and extra data depending on `type`.

     [beat, type, data ...]